tetchel/codewind-without-che/readme.md

 # Remote Codewind Without Che

-This repository provides directions for Codewind developers to deploy a working Codewind instance onto a K8s cluster, outside of an Eclipse Che workspace.
+This repository provides directions for Codewind developers to deploy a working Codewind instance onto a Kubernetes cluster, outside of an Eclipse Che workspace, which can then be connected to using the `hybrid` branch of [the VS Code extension](https://github.com/eclipse/codewind-vscode/tree/hybrid).

 Expands on https://github.com/eclipse/codewind/issues/576#issuecomment-535938363
 - Add secret creation instructions